 (Disclaimer: I take no responsibility for anything done with this information, proceed at your own risk.)
 I like to etch my logo onto plane blades using toner transfer and salt water electrolysis.
 This technique is commonly used by knife maker...

-I am a computer programmer / hardware engineer at NOAA.
+I am a software/electrical engineer at NOAA.
 I design, build, and write software for various weather balloon instruments.
 Woodworking is a hobby I picked up to work with my hands and have projects to occupy my free time.

 I really enjoy building small wood projects on the weekends and after work.
 I also spend time hiking, bicycling, playing video games, and building computers.

 -- Allen, Colorado

 Latest Activity | view all »

 Latest Blog Entries | view all 27 »

 For the “Shop Made Tool Swap - 2015: Hand Planes and Spokeshaves”, I decided to make two planes (one to keep, one to swap) including the blades.
 I started with a 1/8” thick 2.5” wide precision ground flat bar of A2 tool st...

 Finished up the cutting board today.
 This old japanese plane has a wide mouth, so it works great for removing the glue squeeze-out stalactites.
 Used the low angle jack plane for leveling the pieces and flattening the board.
 This took quite ...